neok/oioi-documentation/docs/calls/rfid_post.rst

 ~~~~~~

 rfids
     An array of strings.
-Each string represents one UID.
+Each string represents one RFID (UID).

+    .. important:: - An RFID must have a length of 8, 14 or 20 characters.
+                     If necessary, the RFID must be zero-padded on the left.

+                   - It should be read from left to right using big-endian format.

+                   - All characters must be upper-case.

 partner-identifier
     The partner identifier of the partner that shall be associated with these UIDs (string).
     See also :ref:`partner identifier <glossary-partner-identifier>`